 Update: In May, we finally got around to building our fourth bed…this is it below with our newest seedlings/plants, and the aforementioned soaker hose below.
 Notice how it’s been arranged:

 The biggest difference is that it is more manageable (they are about the size/length of a conventional garden hose) and less expensive than drip tape and tubing.
 Plus, the water is directed where you want it – towards the roots – which means you save money, time, and of course, water.

 The spots where there are openings on the hose can disperse water within a 1-3 foot range.
-You can let it run for about a half-hour to supply adequate moisture.
+You can let it run for about a half-hour or hour to supply adequate moisture.
 Eventually, we ended up getting a few more soaker hoses from Amazon for our other three beds.
 I took a snapshot of the packaging below.

 Before You Choose a System…

 You may need to measure the perimeter of your garden to determine the correct amount of tubing you will need for adequate coverage.
 The irrigation kits most likely will have adequate lengths of the most important parts, like the main tubing.
 The number of stakes and fittings may vary so please perform due diligence before you shop. good luck!